soderlind/wordpress-sdd/README.md

 Use it, fork it, file issues.
 Make it your team’s source of truth for plugins, themes & headless builds: [constitution.md](https://github.com/soderlind/wordpress-sdd/blob/main/constitution.md)

+## Spec-Driven Development (SDD)

+-	From “vibe-coding” to structured development: Many AI code tools quickly produce code based on vague descriptions, but the result is often unreliable.
+Spec-driven development replaces this with a structured process where specifications are the central source of truth.
+-	[**Spec Kit**](https://github.com/github/spec-kit) — a new open-source tool: GitHub has launched Spec Kit, which helps developers use AI tools like GitHub Copilot, Claude Code, and the Gemini CLI in a specification-driven workflow.
+The tool supports four phases: Specify, Plan, Tasks, and Implement.
+-	Specifications as living artifacts: Instead of static documents, specifications become dynamic and evolve alongside the project.
+They describe user experiences and desired outcomes, and serve as the basis for technical plans and tasks.
+-	Benefits of clear structure: By giving the AI agent clear specifications, technical plans, and tasks, errors and misunderstandings are reduced.
+This yields more precise code and makes it easier to iterate and change direction along the way.
+-	Use cases and the future: Spec-driven development is particularly well-suited to new projects, feature expansions in existing systems, and modernization of legacy code.
+GitHub views specifications as the new source of truth in AI-driven development.

+Learn more about Spec-Driven Development With GitHub Spec Kit at https://developer.microsoft.com/blog/spec-driven-development-spec-kit

 ## Copyright and License

 The [constitution.md](https://github.com/soderlind/wordpress-sdd/blob/main/constitution.md) is copyright 2025 Per Soderlind